home-assistant/home-assistant.io/source/_integrations/tuya.markdown

 ## Configuration via frontend

-To add your Tuya devices into your Home Assistant installation, go to **Configuration** -> **Integrations** in the UI, click the button with `+` sign and from the list of integrations select **Tuya**.<br/>
+To add your Tuya devices into your Home Assistant installation, go to:

-During configuration, be careful to select the [country code](https://www.countrycode.org/) and the platform corresponding to those used by you in the app.<br/>
+**Configuration** -> **Integrations** in the UI, click the button with `+` sign and from the list of integrations select **Tuya**.

+During configuration, be careful to select the [country code](https://www.countrycode.org/) and the platform corresponding to those used by you in the app.
 Once configuration flow is completed, the devices configured in your app will be automatically discovered.

 ### Configuration via YAML

-YAML configuration is still around for people that prefer YAML, but it's deprecated and you should not use it anymore.
+_YAML configuration is still around for people that prefer YAML, but it's deprecated and you should not use it anymore._

 To add your Tuya devices into your Home Assistant installation, add the following to your `configuration.yaml` file: